-Q14: What is GST treatment on an operating lease contract made with a customer located in Langkawi?
+Q14.
+What is GST treatment on the operating lease contract made with a customer located in Langkawi?

-A14: If the leased asset is to be used in Langkawi, the supply of services by the lessor is a taxable supply.
-Hence, the monthly lease payments are subject to GST.
+A14.
+If the leased asset is to be used in Langkawi, the supply of services by the lessor is a taxable supply.
+Hence, the monthly lease payments are subject to GST at a standard rate.

-Other Charges Relating to a Lease Contract.
+Other Charges Relating to a Lease Contract

-- Q15: In an operating lease, it is the lessor's responsibility to maintain and insure the leased asset.
-These charges are bundled up in the leased payment and no separate charges are made.
-How do I charge GST? - A15: The supply of maintenance services and general insurance coverage are taxable supplies and the charges are subject to GST at a standard rate whether there is a separate charge or a single charge.
-If these charges are bundled up in the lease payment, GST will be charged on the whole amount.
+- Q15.
+In an operating lease, it is the lessor's responsibility to maintain and insure the leased asset.
+These charges are included in the leased payment and there is no separate charges made.
+How do I charge GST? - A15.
+The supply of maintenance services and general insurance coverage are taxable supplies and the charges are subject to GST at a standard rate whether there is a separate charge or a single charge.
+If these charges are included in the lease payment, GST will be charged on the whole amount.

-Q16: What is the GST treatment on other lease charges such as administration fee, documentation or acceptance fee and transfer of title fee?
+Q16.
+What is the GST treatment on other lease charges such as administration fee, documentation or acceptance fee and transfer of title fee?

-A16: Administration fee, documentation or acceptance fee and transfer of title fee are all standard rated supplies and the lessor must charge GST on these fees.

-Q17: Is introducer fee (dealer's commission) paid to agents or dealers subject to GST?

-A17: The agent or dealer providing introducer services to the lessor is a standard rated supply.
+- A16.
+Administration fee, documentation or acceptance fee and the transfer of title fee are all standard rated supplies and the lessor must charge GST on these fees. - Q17.
+Is the introducer fee (dealer's commission) paid to agents or dealers subject to GST? - A17.
+The agent or dealer providing introducer services to the lessor is a standard rated supply.
 Hence, they must charge GST on the introducer fee or commission earned by them.
 The lessor is entitled to claim input tax credit.

-The Lessee Defaults in Payment.
+The Lessee Defaults in Payment

-Q18: What happens if the lessee defaults in payment in an operating lease?

-A18: When the lessee defaults in the lease payment, the lessor must account and pay GST on the leased asset at the time when the supply is made.
-However, the lessor is entitled to bad debt relief six months after he had accounted for and paid GST provided all other conditions of a bad debt relief are satisfied.
-Please refer to the GST General Guide.
+- Q18.
+What happens if the lessee defaults in the lease payment in an operating lease? - A18.
+When the lessee defaults in the lease payment, the lessor must account and pay GST on the leased asset at the time when the supply is made.
+However, the lessor is entitled to bad debt relief six months after he had accounted for and paid GST, provided all other conditions of a bad debt relief are satisfied.
+For further details, please refer to the GST General Guide.

-Early Lease Termination.
+Early Lease Termination

-Q19: Should the lease be terminated prematurely, the lessee will be required to pay the whole amount outstanding to fulfill the lease agreement.
-Will GST be chargeable on the outstanding amount received even though no supply is made?

-A19: Yes, GST will be chargeable on the outstanding amount even though no supply has been made.
+- Q19.
+Should the lease be terminated prematurely, the lessee will be required to pay the whole outstanding amount to fulfil the lease agreement.
+Will GST be chargeable on the outstanding amount received even there is no supply made? - A19.
+Yes, the GST will be chargeable on the outstanding amount even there is no supply being made.

-Secondary Lease.
+Secondary Lease

-Q20: Secondary lease allows the lessee to continue the lease at a lower rate upon expiry of the first lease.
-Is GST imposed on the secondary lease?

-A20: Yes, the secondary lease will be subject to GST at a standard rate.
+- Q20.
+Secondary lease allows the lessee to continue the lease at a lower rate upon expiry of the first lease.
+Will GST be imposed on the secondary lease? - A20.
+Yes, the secondary lease will be subject to GST at a standard rate.